Our Vision

 Wath the video

-Encompassing more than 25 constituent projects, the Stavros Niarchos Foundation (SNF) Health Initiative aims to expand access to health services, strengthen quality of care for all, and empower providers on the front lines.
-The global Health Initiative, whose budget exceeds $750 million, is carried out with exclusive support from SNF and based on wide-ranging collaborations in Greece and worldwide.
+Encompassing more than 60 grants, the Stavros Niarchos Foundation (SNF) Global Health Initiative (GHI) aims to expand access to health services, strengthen quality of care for all, and empower providers on the front lines.
+The GHI, whose budget exceeds one (1) billion U.S. dollars, is carried out with exclusive support from SNF and based on wide-ranging collaborations in Greece and worldwide.

 In 2016, SNF began investigating areas of possible support for public health in Greece.
 Building on its global grantmaking in the area of health since 1996, SNF engaged experts to identify and map community needs and held dedicated discussions with the Greek state.
 As an outcome of the latter, in September 2017, SNF officially announced its intention to support in full a series of major projects to enhance the country’s public health sector.

-Starting in 2021, SNF embarked on a series of new partnerships marking the expansion of the Health Initiative beyond Greece.
-In keeping with the spirit and values of the SNF Health Initiative in Greece, these international partnerships are meant to strengthen essential health sector infrastructure as well as leverage expertise from renowned organizations—leaders in their respective fields—to expand quality care and facilitate knowledge exchange at a global scale.
+Starting in 2021, SNF embarked on a series of new partnerships marking the expansion of GHI beyond Greece.
+In keeping with the spirit and values of the SNF GHI in Greece, these international partnerships are meant to strengthen essential health sector infrastructure as well as leverage expertise from renowned organizations—leaders in their respective fields—to expand quality care and facilitate knowledge exchange at a global scale.
 This international expansion represents a commitment to pioneering and innovative work across a wide range of fields of global significance and scale, including state-of-the-art and forward-thinking health care delivery, mental health, infectious diseases, and more.

-The SNF Health Initiative projects are broadly organized under the following categories:
+The SNF GHI projects are broadly organized under the following categories:

 Infrastructure